 Crosswalk over Vliet St where the paved/stone-dust trail continues.
 Pass by Lock 15 of the Enlarged Erie Canal and you'll come to another map board at 1.4 miles.

 Note; A spur trail on your left leads to Cayuga St and the Cohoes Community Center.

 The trail ends at Standish Pl (low traffic) where the canal disappears.
-Follow this road out to Ontario St and head right up a small hill to High St. Turn right up High St, then right on Garner St. You'll come to a crosswalk that brings you to a short connecting path on your left leading to the Mohawk-Hudson Bikeway at 1.6 miles [1.9 miles from Manor Ave/Mohawk-Hudson Bikeway intersection].
+Follow this road out to Ontario St and head right up a small hill to High St. Turn right up High St, then right on Garner St. You'll come to a crosswalk that brings you to a short connecting path on your left leading to the Mohawk-Hudson Bikeway after 1.9 miles [1.1 miles north back to the Manor Ave/Mohawk-Hudson Bikeway intersection].